ljw1004/blog/Analyzers/PlatformSpecificAnalyzer/ReadMe.md

 for pure WinRT types, but .NET allows so much richer things in its types - e.g. user-defined conversions - so that if the type itself were platform-specific then we'd have to check a scary-large-number of subtle ways that it and its members might be used.

+There isn't a clean good way to handle "else if".
+In VB it only considers the first "If" condition out of a series of if/elseif/elseif/else.
+In C# it looks up all the conditions preceding the current block.
+I don't really know which is better.
+Should it account for "if not ApiPresent"?
+Or should it only accept platform-specific operations in a branch whose immediate guard was good?
+I don't have a good idea.